Claude (singer): Career

 In 2019, Kiambe took part in the eighth season of The Voice Kids, where he was eliminated in the battle stage.
 The following year, he won the casting show Are You Next?, signing a contract with the record label Cloud 9.

 Kiambe released his debut single "Ladada (Mon dernier mot)" in 2022, which topped the Dutch Top 40.
 The song earned him multiple awards, such as the 3FM Award for Best Newcomer and the Qmusic Artist of the Year award.
 He has cited Stromae and Lewis Capaldi as inspirations for his music.
 He was scheduled to open Stromae's 2023 concerts at the Ziggo Dome before they were cancelled due to Stromae's health problems.

 On 19 December 2024, Dutch broadcaster AVROTROS announced that Kiambe would be representing the Netherlands in the Eurovision Song Contest 2025.
 His entry, "C'est la vie", was released on 27 February 2025.
+In the contest's final, he placed 12th out of 26.